Paarangot Jyeshtadevan Namboodiri

 Paarangot Jyeshtadevan Namboodiri (AD 1500–1610) was a mathematician and astronomer from Kerala, South India.

-Jyestadevan Namboodiri was born in Paaragottu Mana near Thrikkandiyur and Aalathur on the banks of river Nila.
+Jyestadevan Namboodiri was born in Paaragottu Mana near Thrikkandiyoor and Aalathur on the banks of river Nila.
 Vatasseri Damodaran Namboodiri was his teacher.
 He wrote a commentary in Malayalam, Yukthi Bhaasha for Kelallur Neelakandhan Somayaji's Thanthra Sangraham.
 He is also the author of Drik Karanam (AD 1603), a comprehensive treatise in Malayalam on Astronomy.